 Giscome Portage Trail bears his name, and is a designated heritage site.
 Giscome Portage Trail was designated an official Heritage Site in 1997.
 BC Parks took over management of the trail when it was designated a Protected Area in the year 2000.

 The image is titled "Crossing the Portage" by Richard Estell.
 Oil on canvas, 2002.
 Huble Home Historic Site.

-John Robert Giscome, for whom the Giscome Portage was named, worked in the 1850s building the railroad across the Isthmus of Panama and then travelled on to California.
+Prior to coming to B.C., Giscome worked building the railroad across the Isthmus of Panama and then traveled on to California.
 He appeared in Victoria, British Columbia, with the California Black migration of 1858 to 1859.

 The partners, after traversing the portage and arriving at Fort McLeod, proceeded on into the Peace River Country.
 They prospected both the Peace and Smokey Rivers, but did not find much gold.
 Later, they worked in Omineca and Cassiar districts.
 In 1874, Henry McDame made an important strike on the tributary of the Dease River and he and John Giscome, along with others, worked the claim with notable success for years.
 The creek on which Henry McDame found gold, became known as McDame Creek, and like the Giscome Portage, became a relatively famous location.

 After working the claim together, John and Henry parted company.
 Some reports suggest that Henry McDame was unable to hold on to his wealth like so many other miners.
 He died in the north at the turn of the century.

 John Giscome retired to Victoria where he invested his earnings in real estate.
 For the last twenty years of his life, he bought and sold property.
 When he died in 1907, he left his fortune which was valued at $21,000 (equivalent today of half a million dollars), to his landlady Mrs. Ella Cooness.